Prince Alexander of the Netherlands: Biography

 In 1843, at the invitation of his friend, the Duke of Leeds, Alexander spent several months in England and Scotland.
 After the obligatory visit to Queen Victoria, he extensively toured the Scottish Highlands, where he greatly enjoyed his freedom and the relaxed, casual atmosphere.
 Once described as “one of the best sportsmen of the present day”, he actively engaged in outdoor pursuits such as riding, shooting, hiking and fishing.
 During the Highland Games at Inverness Alexander placed third in the sharpshooting contest, his best shot from 25 yards only missing the target by a quarter of an inch.
 Both at the Highland Games and at several balls, Alexander appeared in full Highland Dress.
 According to a contemporary newspaper “his erect figure and handsome limbs did no discredit to the garb of "Old Gael".
 While in Britain he also stayed at the country estates of the Duke of Richmond, the Duke of Northumberland and Queen Adelaide.

 In 1846, Alexander had received another invitation for a lengthy stay in Scotland.
 However, he was forced to accompany his mother on her journey to Italy.
 Alexander much resented this, complaining he was being dragged on a stupid trip like a monkey in a cage.
 The company left Rotterdam on 26 August 1846 and arrived at Domodossola on 11 September.
 At the end of the month they reached Genoa where Prince Henry's ship lay moored.
 The travel journal Alexander kept (which ended up in the Weimar state archives and for a long time has been incorrectly attributed to his sister Sophie), shows he had great difficulty putting up with Anna Pavlovna’s foul moods and capriciousness.
 One of the things mother and son seem to have strongly disagreed about, was Alexander’s amorous attachment to Anna Pavlovna’s lady-in-waiting Otheline van Tuyll van Serooskerken.
 Alexander spent his time in Italy going sightseeing at a killer pace.
 He greatly desired to continue on to Rome, but his mother was reluctant and only agreed after a lot of persuading.
 On 9 October the company reached the eternal city.
 They visited Pope Pius IX, whom both Alexander and his mother found very pleasant.
-Alexander returned to The Netherlands in November of 1847, shortly before he fell fatally ill.
+Alexander returned to The Netherlands in November 1847, shortly before he fell fatally ill.